jmtrafny/jmtrafny.github.io/project_status.md

 - **Help icons** positioned on right side of mode cards (vertically centered)

 **Default State:**
-- Game starts with 1-D Chess: Full Set, player as white
+- Game starts with mode specified in `defaultGame` configuration
+- Current default: 1-D Chess by ChessTraps, 1-player mode, player as white
+- If `defaultGame` is not specified, falls back to first mode in configuration
 - Configuration loaded from JSON on startup
-- First load defaults to user-friendly initial game

 ## 3) Architecture Decisions